Moses Orimolade Tunolase: Tombs

-Here, at Mercyland known as Oke -Anu which is in Iku in Iyometa Area, of Ikare Akoko Ondo State where the exhumed body of Orimolade was eventually buried in 1975.
-Placed by the tomb are A Holy Bible, candles, crucifix and other things while at the entrance of the mausoleum are kegs of water and other things while people file out praying on the mountain.
+Here, at Mercyland known as Oke -Anu which is in Iku in the Iyometa Area, of Ikare Akoko Ondo State where the exhumed body of Orimolade was eventually buried in 1975.
+Placed by the tomb are A Holy Bible, candles, crucifix, and other things while at the entrance of the mausoleum are kegs of water and other things while people file out praying on the mountain.

 Special Room

-In the family house of the Orimolade Tunolases at Okorun also in Iyometa Area of Ikare is a special room where the late founder lived before he died.
-The room has been kept sacred and reserved as the faithfuls visit there for special prayers.
-The room is divided into two, while the inner one is where some paraphernalia of his office are kept.
-Ayanfe who led this reporter there at the initial stage fell into a trance and later came back alive, he said ‘’ this room is a powerful room and nobody is allowed to come in anyhow.
+In the family house of the Orimolade Tunolases at Okorun also in the Iyometa Area of Ikare is a special room where the late founder lived before he died.
+The room has been kept sacred and reserved as the faithful visit there for special prayers.
+The room is divided into two, while the inner one is where some paraphernalia of his office is kept.
+Ayanfe who led this reporter there at the initial stage fell into a trance and later came back alive, he said ‘’This room is a powerful room and nobody is allowed to come in anyhow.
 It is sacred’’.